Treatment Program Curriculum

 If you or someone you love is suffering from a behavioral health issue, it is important to know that you’re not alone.
 The Substance Abuse and Mental Health Services Administration estimates that 4.42% of people 18 and older in Texas suffer from a serious mental illness in a given year, based on data from 2008, 2009, and 2010.

-Each week of our 12-week program focuses on one of the following pieces of curriculum.
+Each week of our 12-week program focuses on one of the following curriculum pieces.

 treatment